nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 Damn Vulnerable Drone (DVD) was built to provide offensive security professionals with a safe virtualized environment to practice a wide range of drone hacking techniques.

-The Damn Vulnerable Drone was designed to replicate a small UAV (Unmanned Aerial Vehicle) that has a low endurance and small Line-of-Sight (LOS) operating radius based on a WiFi data-link.
-The Drone uses [MAVLink](https://mavlink.io/en/) (a lightweight messaging protocol) to communicated with a simulated Ground Control Station (GCS) using [QGroundControl](http://qgroundcontrol.com/).
-The Drone also uses [ArduPilot](https://ardupilot.org/) (an open source autopilot system) to manage autonomous flight controls and Software-in-the-Loop (SITL) to emulate real-world drone behaviours by running actual flight code and telemtry, typically found in drone hardware, within [Gazebo](https://gazebosim.org/home) (a visual world physics simulator).
+DVD is engineered to mimic a compact Unmanned Aerial Vehicle (UAV) with limited endurance and a small operating range within Line-of-Sight (LOS), relying on a WiFi connection.
+It employs [MAVLink](https://mavlink.io/en/), a streamlined messaging protocol, for interactions with a virtual Conpanion Computer and Ground Control Station (GCS) using [QGroundControl](http://qgroundcontrol.com/).
+Additionally, the Drone utilizes [ArduPilot](https://ardupilot.org/), an open-source flight control software, for autonomous navigation and leverages Software-in-the-Loop (SITL) within [Gazebo](https://gazebosim.org/home), a dynamic physics simulator, to replicate authentic drone behaviors by executing real flight code and telemetry, typically embedded in drone systems

 While the Damn Vulnerable Drone setup doesn't mirror every drone architecture or configuration, the integrated tactics, techniques and scenarios are broadly applicable across various drone systems, models and communication protocols.